|Major Groups > Gilled Mushrooms > Pale-Spored > Armillaria > Armillaria tabescens|

 In my area (central Illinois) Armillaria tabescens is a prolific late summer and early fall mushroom.
 It almost always appears several weeks before Armillaria mellea, and can be seen in large clusters on lawns following heavy rains--or even in dry periods.
 It pops up quickly--seemingly overnight--and often appears terrestrial, though it is actually growing from buried roots.

-Cap: 1-6 cm across at maturity; convex at first, becoming broadly convex or flat in age; dry; tan to tawny brown or cinnamon brown--or sometimes yellow to yellowish; when young covered with darker brown scales, but at maturity the scales are often concentrated near the center and vaguely radially arranged; the margin often becoming slightly lined.
+Cap: 3-6 cm across at maturity; convex at first, becoming broadly convex, flat, or shallowly depressed in age; dry; when young covered with darker brown scales, but at maturity the scales are often concentrated near the center and vaguely radially arranged; tan to tawny brown or cinnamon brown--or sometimes yellow to yellowish; the margin often becoming slightly lined.

-Gills: Running down the stem or nearly so; close or nearly distant; whitish with pinkish hints; sometimes bruising or discoloring slightly pinkish to brownish.
+Gills: Running down the stem or nearly so; close or nearly distant; short-gills frequent; whitish with pinkish hints; sometimes bruising or discoloring slightly pinkish to brownish.

-Stem: 5-20 cm long; 0.5-1.5 cm. thick; tapering to base; bald and pale near apex, darker and nearly hairy below; without a ring.
+Stem: 5-8 cm long; 0.5-1 cm thick; tapering to base; bald and pale grayish to brownish near apex, darker brown and nearly hairy below; without a ring.

-Flesh: Whitish to watery tan; sometimes insubstantial in stem.
+Flesh: Whitish to watery tan; not changing when sliced.

 Spore Print: White.